 Look for the User Level tag to get the right level of complexity:

-Watch tutorial videos about the functionality of Microsoft Dynamics 365 Business Central.
+Watch videos about Dynamics 365 Business Central

 Features of Business Central